-Amman (ICRC) – The International Committee of the Red Cross (ICRC) hosted in Amman on November 14 a panel discussion to present the findings from two recent ICRC studies relating to the challenges raised by displacement in times of armed conflict in urban areas.
+Amman (ICRC) – The International Committee of the Red Cross (ICRC) hosted a panel discussion in Amman, on 14 November 2019, to present the findings from two recent ICRC studies relating to the challenges raised by displacement in times of armed conflict in urban areas.

-The discussion was facilitated by ICRC Law and Policy Researcher, Cédric Cotter, and ICRC Global Adviser on Internal Displacement, Angela Cotroneo, with the participation of representatives of the humanitarian and diplomatic community based in Amman.
+The discussion was facilitated by the ICRC Law and Policy researcher, Cédric Cotter, and the ICRC Global Adviser on Internal Displacement, Angela Cotroneo, with the participation of representatives of the humanitarian and diplomatic community based in Amman.

-Mr Montani asserted that “Jordan is an important hub for humanitarian multilateral dialogue and humanitarian diplomacy where diverse stakeholders can share their views on regional issues of concern”.
-He added that “this is a timely opportunity to remind State parties to the Geneva Conventions, 70 years after their adoption, of their obligations and responsibilities, which include the prevention of displacement and protection of those internally displaced”.
+Montani asserted, "Jordan is an important hub for humanitarian multilateral dialogue and humanitarian diplomacy where diverse stakeholders can share their views on regional issues of concern."
+He added, "This is a timely opportunity to remind State parties to the Geneva Conventions, 70 years after their adoption, of their obligations and responsibilities, which include the prevention of displacement and protection of those internally displaced."

 For further information, please contact: